 The RE-SOURCING project provides a roadmap, encompassing recommendations for actions.
 It does not propose new standards or guidelines, nor does it attempt to 'reinvent the wheel'.
 For many areas, appropriate standards have already been developed and the first and most important step is to successfully implement these.
 Implementation of these standards is part of the roadmap's recommendations - before we start thinking 'outside the box', it is important to have the foundation in place.
-There is ample evidence of companies that for example, are not respecting basic human rights, or governments that are failing to address the sustainability principles for protecting local communities.5 Existing standards address these issues.
+There is ample evidence of companies that for example, are not respecting basic human rights, or governments that are failing to address the sustainability principles for protecting local communities.
+Existing standards address these issues.
 However, it is also acknowledged that it is crucial to harmonise these standards, by promoting alignment and cohesion, to avoid confusion for adopters and customers in their implementation.

-The State of play report is considered the baseline and the pathway provides concrete recommendations for policy makers, industry, and civil society for moving ahead from this baseline to the RE-SOURCING project's vision for 2050.
+The State of play report is considered the baseline and the pathway provides concrete recommendations for policy makers (included in this document), industry, and civil society for moving ahead from this baseline to the RE-SOURCING project's vision for 2050.
 The recommended actions for policy makers focus on the EU, whereas recommendations for industry and civil society can be considered on a global level.
+For the other stakeholder groups, consult the full roadmap, or industry and civil society excerpts on the project's homepage.
 The RE-SOURCING project recognises the important role of investors, insurance, logistics providers or other business service providers.
 However, they are out of scope for this roadmap as they are relevant for all three sectors (Renewable Energy, Mobility, and Electric and Electronic Equipment) included in the RE-SOURCING project.
 Therefore, recommendations for these businesses will be provided in a separate briefing document at a later stage in the project.